Dor-sketch/Dor-sketch/README.md

 # 🚀 **Dor Pascal**

-Hello and welcome!
-I'm a budding computer scientist with a deep-rooted legal background.
-My mission is to bridge the gap between law and technology, but for now, I'm focused on landing a role as a software engineering student.

-📌 **Location**: Tel Aviv District, Israel

 ![image](https://github.com/Dor-sketch/Dor-sketch/assets/138825033/a31afabd-c5fa-4305-b1c8-701e635b1d81)

----

-## 🌟 **About Me**
-* 📘 With a comprehensive legal tenure at the Israel Defense Forces, I've honed analytical and advisory skills which I'm eager to pair with my newfound passion for software development.
+* 📌 **Location**: Tel Aviv District, Israel

 * 💡 Proficient in `C`, `C++`, and `Python`, I'm committed to driving meaningful change through tech solutions.

-* 🎯 I'm actively seeking opportunities to apply my software skills, with a keen interest in software engineering roles.
+* 🎯 Actively seeking opportunities to apply my software skills, with a keen interest in software engineering roles.
 If you're searching for a candidate with a unique blend of expertise, I'd love to chat!

----
+* 📘 With a comprehensive legal tenure at the Israel Defense Forces, I've honed analytical and advisory skills which I'm eager to pair with my newfound passion for software development.

-### 📜 Education
+* 📜 Education

   - **Bachelor of Computer Science (BSc)** | The Open University of Israel _(2019 - 2024)_

     - Current GPA: `87`

   - **Bachelor of Laws (LLB) & Bachelor of Arts in Asian Studies** | The Hebrew University of Jerusalem _(2013 - 2017)_

     - GPA: `84.33`

 ---

-## 📂 GitHub Projects
+## 📂 Projects

 ### Advanced Python and Metaprogramming Projects